nicegdhj/cxy_benchmark/docs/source_en/develop_guide/new_model.md

-# Supporting New Models
+# Supporting New Model Backends

 Currently, AISBench supports the following model types:

-- **Service Models** (executing inference tasks by accessing endpoints provided by service frameworks): vLLM, Triton, TGI, MindIE
+- **Service Model Backends** (executing inference tasks by accessing endpoints provided by service frameworks): vLLM, Triton, TGI, MindIE
-- **Local Models** (executing inference tasks by loading local model files): HuggingFace, vllmOfflineVL, HuggingFaceVL
+- **Local Models Backends** (executing inference tasks by loading local model files): HuggingFace, vllmOfflineVL, HuggingFaceVL

 For certain custom service frameworks or inference backends, it is usually necessary to implement custom models to access services or call models.
 Currently, two methods are supported: adding new API models and local models.

-## Adding New API Models
+## Adding New Service Model Backends

-To add a new API-based model, create a new file `my_custom_api.py` in `ais_bench/benchmark/models/api_models`, inherit from `BaseAPIModel`, and implement the corresponding functional interfaces according to usage scenarios.
+To add a new service model backend, create a new file `my_custom_api.py` in `ais_bench/benchmark/models/api_models`, inherit from `BaseAPIModel`, and implement the corresponding functional interfaces according to usage scenarios.
 The currently supported extensible interfaces are as follows:

 - **(Required) `get_request_body`**: Get the request body, used to construct the request body
 - **(Required) `_get_url`**: Get the request URL